-To address housing affordability and the lack of monetary resources for affordable housing, the Strategic Plan of the 2020-2024 Consolidated Plan called for the investment of a significant portion of CDBG and HOME funds for the rehabilitation of 20 new affordable rental housing units, seven rental units acquired and rehabbed and the preservation of 100 existing affordable housing units.
-During the 2020-2021 program year, two housing units were rehabilitated.
+To address housing affordability and the lack of monetary resources for affordable housing, the Strategic Plan of the 2020-2024 Consolidated Plan called for the investment of a significant portion of CDBG and HOME funds for the construction of 20 new affordable rental housing units, seven rental units acquired and rehabbed and the preservation of 100 existing affordable housing units.
+From fiscal year 2020 through 2022 eight units have been constructed, nine units have been acquired and rehabilitated, and 30 affordable housing units have been preserved.